Home Buying Education

 Adjustable-Rate Mortgage (ARM)

-• Rate changes after initial period
+• Adjusts once per year after the initial period

 Interest Rate vs APR